 The U.S. dollar is our primary operating currency.
-Almost all of our revenues are denominated in U.S. dollars, and approximately 64% of our direct container expenses were denominated in U.S. dollars for the year ended December 31, 2011.
+Almost all of our revenues are denominated in U.S. dollars, and approximately 64% of our direct container expenses were denominated in U.S. dollars for the year ended December 31, 2012.
 Accordingly, a significant amount of our expenses are incurred in currencies other than the U.S. dollar.
 This difference could lead to fluctuations in net income due to changes in the value of the U.S. dollar relative to the other currencies.
-During 2011, 2010 and 2009, 36%, 34% and 38%, respectively, of the Company's direct container expenses were paid in 18 different foreign currencies during 2011 and 2010 and 17 different foreign currencies for the year ended December 31, 2009.
+During 2012, 2011 and 2010, 36%, 36% and 34%, respectively, of our direct container expenses were paid in 18 different foreign currencies.
 A decrease in the value of the U.S. dollar against non-U.S. currencies in which our expenses are incurred translates into an increase in those expenses in U.S. dollar terms, which would decrease our net income.